-Harmony with these four purposes requires that the special conditions of approval sufficiently mitigate or minimize any incompatibilities between the proposed Special Use Permit and adjacent uses, and that the special conditions adequately mitigate nonconforming conditions.
+Harmony with these four purposes requires that the special conditions of approval sufficiently mitigate or minimize any incompatibilities between the proposed

-(10) Paragraph 2.0(m) of the Ordinance states that one purpose of the Ordinance is preventing additions to and alteration or remodeling of existing BUILDINGS, STRUCTURES, or USES in such a way as to avoid the restrictions and limitations lawfully imposed under this ordinance.

-This purpose is not relevant to the proposed Special Use Permit because it relates to nonconforming buildings, structures, or uses that existed on the date of the adoption of the Ordinance and none of the current structures or the current use existed on the date of adoption.

-- (11) Paragraph 2.0(n) of the Ordinance states that one purpose of the Ordinance is protecting the most productive AGRICULTURAL lands from haphazard and unplanned intrusions of urban USES. - The subject property is located in the AG-1 Agriculture District and is, by definition, a rural use. - (12) Paragraph 2.0(o) of the Ordinance states that one purpose of the Ordinance is protecting natural features such as forested areas and watercourses. - a.
-The Salt Fork River runs along the south property line. - b.
-An Ecological Compliance Assessment Tool (EcoCAT) consultation report received August 24, 2018, stated: "the Illinois Natural Heritage Database shows the following protected resources may be in the vicinity of the project location: Bigeye Chub (Hybopsis amblops) and Little Spectaclecase (Villosa lienosa). - c.
-A follow-up letter from IDNR dated April 6, 2018, and received August 24, 2018, stated that the Department evaluated the information and concluded that adverse effects are unlikely.
-IDNR terminated the consultation. - (13) Paragraph 2.0(p) of the Ordinance states that one purpose of the Ordinance is encouraging the compact development of urban areas to minimize the cost of development of public utilities and public transportation facilities. - The subject property is located in the AG-1 Agriculture District and is, by definition, a rural use. - (14) Paragraph 2.0(q) of the Ordinance states that one purpose of the Ordinance is encouraging the preservation of AGRICULTURAL belts surrounding urban areas, to retain the AGRICULTURAL nature of the COUNTY, and the individual character of existing communities. - The entire subject property is located in the AG-1 Agriculture District and is, by definition, a rural use. - (15) Paragraph 2.0(r) of the Ordinance states that one purpose of the Ordinance is to provide for the safe and efficient development of renewable energy sources in those parts of the COUNTY that are most suited to their development. - The entire project area is located in an Agriculture zoning district, which is the only zoning DISTRICT in which a PV SOLAR FARM is authorized.
+- Special Use Permit and adjacent uses, and that the special conditions adequately mitigate nonconforming conditions. - (10) Paragraph 2.0(m) of the Ordinance states that one purpose of the Ordinance is preventing additions to and alteration or remodeling of existing BUILDINGS, STRUCTURES, or USES in such a way as to avoid the restrictions and limitations lawfully imposed under this ordinance. - This purpose is not relevant to the proposed Special Use Permit because it relates to nonconforming buildings, structures, or uses that existed on the date of the adoption of the Ordinance and none of the current structures or the current use existed on the date of adoption. - (11) Paragraph 2.0(n) of the Ordinance states that one purpose of the Ordinance is protecting the most productive AGRICULTURAL lands from haphazard and unplanned intrusions of urban USES. - The subject property is located in the AG-1 Agriculture District and is, by definition, a rural use. - (12) Paragraph 2.0(o) of the Ordinance states that one purpose of the Ordinance is protecting natural features such as forested areas and watercourses. - a.
+An Ecological Compliance Assessment Tool (EcoCAT) consultation report dated June 1, 2018, and received August 24, 2018, stated: "The Illinois Natural Heritage Database shows the following protected resources may be in the vicinity of the project location: Bigeye Chub (Hybopsis amblops) and Little Spectaclecase (Villosa lienosa). - (a) P&Z Staff notes that this consultation was labeled "Woodard Trust St. Joseph East Site 2." - b.
+A letter from IDNR dated April 6, 2018, and received August 24, 2018, stated that the Department evaluated the information and concluded that adverse effects are unlikely.
+IDNR terminated the consultation. - (a) P&Z Staff notes that this consultation letter was dated before the online consultation listed above, and was labeled "Woodard Trust St. Joseph East." - (13) Paragraph 2.0(p) of the Ordinance states that one purpose of the Ordinance is encouraging the compact development of urban areas to minimize the cost of development of public utilities and public transportation facilities. - The subject property is located in the AG-1 Agriculture District and is, by definition, a rural use. - (14) Paragraph 2.0(q) of the Ordinance states that one purpose of the Ordinance is encouraging the preservation of AGRICULTURAL belts surrounding urban areas, to retain the AGRICULTURAL nature of the COUNTY, and the individual character of existing communities.

+The entire subject property is located in the AG-1 Agriculture District and is, by definition, a rural use.

+(15) Paragraph 2.0(r) of the Ordinance states that one purpose of the Ordinance is to provide for the safe and efficient development of renewable energy sources in those parts of the COUNTY that are most suited to their development.

+The entire project area is located in an Agriculture zoning district, which is the only zoning DISTRICT in which a PV SOLAR FARM is authorized.